scottmillers/Terraform/aws/lambda/docs/lambda-alias-permissions.md

 1. Go to the lambda function and select the Permissions tab
   ![Alt text](images/lambda-permissions.png)

   Notice that the FunctionURLAllowPublicAccess policy is attached to the lambda function, not the alias.
 This is why you get the error message when you try to add the same policy to the alias.
-The alias is not the resource that the policy is attached to.
-The lambda function is the resource that the policy is attached to.
+The policy is added to the Lambda function not the alias.

 2. If you view the policy you will see that it is attached to the lambda function not the alias
   ``` json